Disable WHfB Post Logon Provisioning using Intune

 Conclusion

-In this blog post, we discussed disabling WHfB post-logon provisioning through Intune device remediations.
-If you don’t have the right license for Intune device remediations, you can use a remediation script and deploy it using the “Devices > Scripts” approach.
+This blog post discussed disabling WHfB post-logon provisioning through Intune device remediations.
+If you don’t have the right license for Intune device remediations, you can use a remediation script and deploy it using the Platform Scripts approach.

 An alternative method is to create a PowerShell or batch file and package it into an .intunewin file.
 Subsequently, you can set up a Win32 app deployment to distribute the .intunewin package to devices managed by Intune.